angular/angular/adev/src/content/guide/signals/resource.md

 | `abortSignal` | An [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal).
 See [Aborting requests](#aborting-requests) below for details. |

-If the `request` computation returns `undefined`, the loader function does not run and the resource and the resource status becomes `Idle`.
+If the `request` computation returns `undefined`, the loader function does not run and the resource status becomes `Idle`.

 ### Aborting requests